 I have created and produced Science Gladiators 2000, a science and math TV game show in Tucson, Arizona.

 I created the Firehouse Theater in Fort Wayne that produced a new play a month for 3 and a half years, paying our expenses with ticket sales and side earnings and a few small donations, but no subsidies or grants.
+I created and supervise a theatrical stage at TekVenture in Fort Wayne, IN.

 I have written over 40 action-packed children's theater scripts that have not-so-subtle overtones of being responsible for your actions and standing up to oppression. www.theaterfunscripts.com